jchensd/POLI_179_Jingyi_Chen/README.md

 The ALC embeddings method estimates the embeddings of the targeted word in a specific context by taking the average of the embeddings of words surrounding this word (e.g. 6 words before and after the targeted word) (Khodak et al., 2018).
 I obtained the embeddings of the words surrounding the 13837 instances of "ruleoflaw" from the GloVe model estimated previously and applied the transform matrix to construct a document-embedding matrix which contains the embeddings of words surrounding every instance of "ruleoflaw".
 Then, I took the column average of these embeddings to get the context-specific embeddings for "ruleoflaw".

-With the locally trained GloVe embeddings, I found nearest neighbor words for the context-specific "ruleoflaw" embeddings. cosine similarity between each country's embedding and a specific set of featurescosine similarity between each country's embedding and a specific set of featurescosine similarity between each country's embedding and a specific set of featurescosine similarity between each country's embedding and a specific set of featurescosine similarity between each country's embedding and a specific set of featurescosine similarity between each country's embedding and a specific set of features.
+With the locally trained GloVe embeddings, I found nearest neighbor words for the context-specific "ruleoflaw" embeddings.
+I also computed cosine similarities between each country's embedding and a specific set of features and found words that distinguish two countries the most.

 #### 2. conText Embedding Regression